-Sunscreen is the ultimate product for defending your skin from one of the worst environmental damagers—the sun.
+Sunscreen is the ultimate product for defending your skin from one of the worst sources of environmental damage—the sun.
 The UVA and UVB rays that are given off by the sun will only contribute to a damaged moisture barrier.
 That’s why it’s so important to apply sunscreen generously and consistently, rain or shine.
-Learn how much sunscreen you should actually be wearing.

-Moisturizers can certainly aid in fixing your skin’s damaged moisture barrier, but it’s important to use those that contain ingredients that mimic the natural lipids found in the skin.
+Moisturizers can certainly aid in fixing a damaged moisture barrier, but it’s important to use those that contain ingredients that mimic the natural lipids found in the skin.
 And remember, just because a moisturizer feels heavy and greasy doesn’t necessarily mean it will be the best for fixing your moisture barrier.
-Again, it’s all about the ingredients.
+It’s all about the ingredients.

-Specific ingredients include those natural lipid-mimicking oils such as borage, evening primrose, cranberry, sunflower, soybean, safflower, jojoba, and sweet almond.
+The ingredients I recommend are borage, evening primrose, cranberry, sunflower, soybean, safflower, jojoba, and sweet almond oils.
 You can also look for ingredients such as niacinamide, ceramides, phospholipids, squalane, vitamin E, phytosterols, and shea butter.
 All of these can help support a damaged moisture barrier.

-Note: You might be looking at some of the above ingredients and think a heavy, greasy moisturizer is necessary.
+Note: You might be looking at some of the above ingredients and think they’d make a rich, greasy moisturizer.
 That is not the case.
-A moisturizer can include these ingredients without being pore-clogging.
-It all depends on the percentages that are used and the oil to water ratio in the formula.
-Read more about comedogenicity and what makes ingredients pore-clogging in this post.
+A moisturizer can include these ingredients without being heavy and pore-clogging.
+It all depends on the percentages that are used and the oil-to-water ratio in the formula.
+Read more about what makes ingredients pore-clogging in this post.

-Here’s how I recommend using an essence toner.
-Start by washing your face with a gentle cleanser.
-Then, apply a generous amount of the Moisture Infusion Toner to a thin toning cloth and wipe it over your face.
-Next, pour a quarter-sized amount of the toner/essence into the palm of one hand.
+Here’s how I recommend using it.
+Start by washing your face with a cleansing lotion.
+Then, apply a generous amount of the Moisture Infusion Toner to a Toning Cloth and wipe it over your face.
+Next, pour a quarter-sized amount into the palm of one hand.
 Pat the product all over your face using the fingertips of your other hand.
 Repeat this two more times.
 Afterward, your skin should feel cool and plump.
-Seal in the hydration with a serum and moisturizer.
+To finish, seal it in with a serum and moisturizer.
 I recommend performing this technique twice a day for one to two weeks (although you can certainly make it a year-round habit for hydrated skin).

-Whenever my clients are in need of a serious fix, I always recommend that they use a well-formulated facial oil, like the Pro Remedy Oil.
+Whenever my clients are in need of a serious fix, I always recommend they use a well-formulated face oil, like Pro Remedy Oil.
 I suggest patting it over moisturizer as the last step in their nightly skincare routine.
 This will provide a protective seal over the skin so everything that’s underneath is less likely to evaporate.
-If you incorporate a facial oil into your routine, just make sure you use it correctly.

 How Long Does It Take to Fix a Damaged Moisture Barrier?